 Almond Burfi/ Almond Fudge

-Almond burfi, also known as almond fudge is a middle ground texture of almond katli, which is very thin, and the almond dough is very hard.
+Almond burfi, also known as almond fudge is a middle ground texture of almond katli.
+Almond Burfi is very thin, and its dough is very hard.
 You can use almond powder as the main ingredient to make this dish.
 It is mostly closed to the texture of the fudge.
 You can also get it as a gift to congratulate someone or simply eat it with your tea in the evening while watching a sunset.

 Worried about too much calories intake?

-You can expect a sweet dish carrying a little bit extra calories than you usually consume.
-Per serving, it includes around 171 calories.
-It also has 9 g fat, 5 mg cholesterol, 1mg sodium, 104mg potassium, 22 g carbohydrates, 35mg calcium, 1mg Iron, and 3g Protein.
+Sweet dishes usually contain a few extra calories.
+Almond Burfi contains around 171 calories, 9 g fat, 5 mg cholesterol, 1mg sodium, 104mg potassium, 22 g carbohydrates, 35mg calcium, 1mg Iron, and 3g Protein.

 Almond Burfi undoubtedly is not much high in calories, and the best part is that you can make it at home easily.
 Many people make customized almond burfi at home to satisfy their sweet cravings without getting many calories.